 This is true for women, especially, Gleicher noted.
 Women tend to take their time, look around, and price compare—whereas men buy and get out, she added.
 Subliminal psychology works wonders in brilliant displays, Gleicher said.
 A good display can be the convincing thread that unwinds the customer’s wallet.

 “The store wants the customer to associate buying decorations [at that particular store.]
 They want customers to think, ‘Oh yeah, this store has decorations, let’s shop there,'” Gleicher says.
 “And if they do the displays well enough, it will encourage shoppers to make impulse purchases.”

 Another reason why stores display howling ghouls in the summer heat is out of pure competition.
 Stores don’t have a choice because it’s almost guaranteed that competitors will get the buck.
 Once shoppers buy a product, they’ve bought it—and don’t need to go elsewhere, Gleicher said.
 There’s the practical side of it too, where Halloween hauls have to go on the floor because of limited storage space.
 If only they knew these 8 brilliant Halloween decoration storage tricks.

-If $9 million on Halloween spending sounds like a lot—wait until you hear how much the nation dropped on Christmas: a whopping $1 trillion.
-“Compared to Christmas spending, $9 million is not that much, because [few] people observe Halloween as a religious holiday,” Gleicher explains.
+If $9 billion on Halloween spending sounds like a lot—wait until you hear how much the nation dropped on Christmas: a whopping $1 trillion.
+“Compared to Christmas spending, $9 billion is not that much, because [few] people observe Halloween as a religious holiday,” Gleicher explains.